Election law: France

 The French electoral code addresses most of the elections.
 However, other texts frame this material for special elections.
 Thus the Constitution but fixed some general basic provisions concerning the presidential election, the legislative and senatorial elections.

 For litigation election, the court depends on the concerned election.
 The Constitutional Council is responsible for the most important elections: presidential elections and senatorial elections or referendums.
 In contrast, to the municipal or district elections the administrative tribunal has jurisdiction, then the appeal is to the State Council.
 Finally, for the regional and European elections, the Council of State which has jurisdiction at first and last resort.

-In decisions on electoral matters, the law takes into account the results: if an essential principle is violated, the election is canceled but if fraud is "classic" (ballot stuffing, failure to register as voters, vote the dead ...) but the election was won (after counting of ballots invalidated) with a large or very large lead, the judge then cancels rarely the result.
+In decisions on electoral matters, the law takes into account the results: if an essential principle is violated, the election is canceled but if fraud is "classic" (ballot stuffing, failure to register as voters, vote the dead ...) but the election was won (after counting of ballots invalidated) with a large or very large lead, the judge will rarely cancel the result.